 Repayment plans offered by American Education Services

-A number of repayment plan options are available for both your Federal and Alternative (Private) loans to help you make timely payments.
+Several repayment plan options are available for both your Federal and Alternative (Private)student loans to help you make timely payments.

-2. Graduated Repayment Plan - The monthly payment amounts will initially be smaller as only interest payments are made, but gradually increases every 2 years.
+The monthly payment amounts will initially be smaller as only interest payments are made but gradually increase every 2 years.
 The repayment term is 10 years (except for consolidation loans).

-4. Income-Based Repayment Plan (IBR) - This plan allows the borrowers who are facing financial problems to manage their monthly payments.
+This plan allows borrowers who are facing financial problems to manage their monthly payments.
 The repayment term might extend to more than 10 years.

 Borrowers who have made 300 qualifying payments on or after July 1, 2009, can qualify for loan forgiveness under IBR.

-To qualify for IBR your initial monthly payment amount on all of your eligible loans calculated on a standard 10-year repayment plan must be more than 15% of the difference between your adjusted gross income and 150% of the poverty line for your family size.
+To qualify for IBR your initial monthly payment on all of your loans is calculated on a standard 10-year repayment plan that must be more than 15% of the difference between the adjusted gross income plus 150% of the poverty line for your family size.

-5. 25-Year Extended Repayment Plan - It allows to lower your monthly repayment amounts by extending the term of repayment to 25 years.
+It allows you to lower your monthly repayment amounts by extending the term of repayment to 25 years.
 It can be either standard or graduated and is available to only those borrowers who have their loans first disbursed on or after October 7, 1998, and a current loan balance of $30000 or more.